jjjitmail/MVC-WCF/README.md

-A simple legacy App that using scraping method to retrieve secured data from external source.
-Using MVC, WCF, DevExpress, XPO, developed in 2012
+A simple legacy App that using scraping method to retrieve secured data from external source (Telfort).
+Using MVC, WCF, DevExpress, developed in 2012.
+If you have a valid account at Telfort, this App might still work using your own certificate.